Insights

 Staff dining room at David H. Koch Center for Cancer Care at Memorial Sloan Kettering Cancer Center, New York City Staff lounge and conference center at David H. Koch Center for Cancer Care at Memorial Sloan Kettering Cancer Center, New York City

 The David H. Koch Center for Cancer Care at Memorial Sloan Kettering Cancer Center in New York includes staff-only dining, lounges, and a conference center.
-Left photograph by Andrew Rugge/ copyright Perkins Eastman; right photograph copyright Chris Cooper/ courtesy Perkins Eastman
+Left photo by Andrew Rugge © Perkins Eastman; right photo © Chris Cooper

-DeGroff and Belfoure describe tours they took through senior living communities where a break room had staff competing for a single computer for online training, while others were stepping around them to heat up their lunch.
-Those who needed to take private phone calls either had to go out to their cars or step into the custodial closet.
-Such stories led the women to ask in their paper, “Is the hierarchy of focusing architecture and design on the experience of the resident (and then administration, with care team members coming last) outdated? … If the experience of the resident is primary, the people caring for residents must be equally important.”
+We explored these issues against a decidedly poor status quo: senior living communities where a break room had staff competing for a single computer for online training while others were stepping around them to heat up their lunch.
+Elsewhere, those who needed to take private phone calls either had to go out to their cars or step into the custodial closet.
+Such stories led us to question: “Is the hierarchy of focusing architecture and design on the experience of the resident (and then administration, with care team members coming last) outdated? … If the experience of the resident is primary, the people caring for residents must be equally important.”

-In a firm as big as Perkins Eastman, with 18 practice areas across 24 studios around the globe, the authors didn’t have to look far to see how their colleagues are handling similar situations.
+We didn’t have to look far to see how our colleagues are handling similar situations.

 Healthcare

-“We were always concerned about staff,” says Los Angeles-based Principal and Executive Director Jason Haim, referring to the airy and open spaces made available to them at MarinHealth Medical Center in Greenbrae, CA. When he led the team that designed the new hospital prior to its opening in 2020, Haim says, “we refused to allow staff spaces to be closets and afterthoughts.”
-Staff lounges are in each department, for example, rather than a central location that makes everyone travel, and each has ample space, windows, and natural light.
-“There are industry expectations” for such spaces, Haim explains, “and then there’s the right thing to do.”
-Noting that the hospital was designed before the pandemic, he says he would have gone much further for its staff today.
-“You have an overworked and traumatized staff who are asked to go above and beyond.
-The need for respite, the need to take a break, to separate, has really become important and paramount.”
+“We were always concerned about staff,” says Principal Jason Haim, referring to the airy and open spaces made available to them at MarinHealth Medical Center in Greenbrae, CA. When he led the team that designed the new hospital prior to its opening in 2020, Haim says, “we refused to allow staff spaces to be closets and afterthoughts.”
+Staff lounges can be found in each department, for example, rather than a central location that makes everyone travel, and each has ample space, windows, and natural light.

 Higher Education

-When DeGroff and Belfoure looked to educational settings such as James M. McKelvey, Sr. Hall at Washington University in St. Louis, MO, they found that its computer science and engineering professors and researchers were yearning for more congregation and collaboration in the new building.
-In their previous building, “the spaces were monastic and isolating,” says Senior Associate Jennifer Romeo in Washington, DC, one of the project’s lead architects.
+When we looked to educational settings such as James M. McKelvey, Sr. Hall at Washington University in St. Louis, MO, they found that its computer science and engineering professors and researchers were yearning for more congregation and collaboration in the new building.
+In their previous building, “the spaces were monastic and isolating,” says Senior Associate Jennifer Romeo, one of the project’s lead architects.
 McKelvey Hall is organized in an L shape, with a central, open stair at the intersection of the two wings that arrives at a large, flexible common space on each floor.
 “It was meant as a nexus for people to come together who might not typically do so from day to day,” Romeo says.
-Each common space offers flexible seating that can accommodate casual gatherings or more formal presentations with drop-down screens; there’s also space for people to meet for a beverage or meal, using the adjacent kitchenette to prepare their food.
-“It’s a point that intersects a lot of things,” Romeo says.
-“It creates better connections.
-They’re in a space that facilitates collaboration, both within and across disciplines.”

 Staff Retreat 3 Flexible common space in McKelvey Hall at Washington University in St. Louis, Missouri

 Flexible seating areas on each floor in McKelvey Hall allow for casual connections or formal presentations with drop-down screens.
-Left photograph copyright Paul Rivera; right photograph copyright Sam Fentress/ both, courtesy Perkins Eastman
+Left photo © Paul Rivera; right photo © Sam Fentress

 K-12 Education